lilwon/lilwon.github.io/_projects/2019-12-01-AICheckers.md

 The checkers game was a project for CS-171: Introduction to Artificial Intelligence during the Fall 2019 school year.

-The class repo can be found [here](https://gitlab.ics.uci.edu/ai-projects/Checkers_Student).
+The framework can be found [here](https://gitlab.ics.uci.edu/ai-projects/Checkers_Student).

 ## Rules & Limitations